The Outback Climate

 Then there are the wet/dry tropics of the northern Australian Outback, a totally different Outback climate again.

-What most people consider to be the best time to travel to Australia is actually not the best time to visit the Australian Outback...
+What most people consider to be the best time to travel to Australia is actually NOT the best time to visit the Outback...
 You will probably have to compromise somewhere.

-On this page I only cover the Australian Outback climate, not the populated regions.
-I will give you an overview of the Outback climate regions, so you get a general idea of what the weather in different parts of the Australian Outback is like at different times of the year.
+On this page I only cover the Outback climate, not the populated regions.
+I will give you an overview of the climate regions so you get a general idea of what the weather in different parts of the Australian Outback is like at different times of the year.

-You can find more detailed information in other parts of this website, where I talk about specific places and attractions.
-For example if you want to know what is the best time to visit Ayers Rock/Alice Springs, or the best time to visit Kakadu, you'd find that in the Alice Springs, Ayers Rock or Kakadu sections.
+You can find more detailed climate information in other parts of this website, where I talk about specific places and attractions.
+For example I explain in detail what is the best time to visit Ayers Rock/Alice Springs, or the best time to visit Kakadu.

 Outback Climate - The Arid Regions

-Have a look at this map of climate zones to get an idea which parts of Australia I'm talking about.
+Have a look at the map above to get an idea which parts of Australia I'm talking about.

-The arid regions are the areas identified as the hot dry zone on the map, covering most of inland Australia.
-As you can see there are two arid Outback climate zones, one with mild winters and one with cold winters.
+The arid regions are the areas identified as the zones with hot dry summers, covering most of inland Australia.
+As you can see there are two arid Outback climate zones, one with warm or mild winters and one with cool winters.
+(In the southernmost regions the winters are actually seriously cold.)

-Both zones are best visited during the Australian winter (don't forget that's when it's summer in Europe or the US!).
+Both zones are best visited during the Australian winter (that's when it's summer in Europe or the US).
 The Outback climate is such that during winter warm, dry and sunny days are virtually guaranteed.

-Even in Ayers Rock and Alice Springs, which are in the zone with cold winters?
+Even in Ayers Rock and Alice Springs, which are in the zone with cool winters?

 July is usually the coldest month, and frosts occur about half of the nights in July and August!